projectcalico/calico/master/reference/cni-plugin/configuration.md

 }
 ```

-If the `calico-node` container on a node registered with a `NODENAME` other than the node hostname, the CNI plugin on this node must be configured with the same `nodename`:
+If the `{{site.nodecontainer}}` container on a node registered with a `NODENAME` other than the node hostname, the CNI plugin on this node must be configured with the same `nodename`:

 ```json
 {